mfarda/mjsr/README.md

 - **Fuzz** for additional JS files using wordlists and permutations (ffuf)
 - **Deduplicate** JS URLs before downloading using HTTP headers
 - **Report** comprehensive statistics and findings
+- **GitHub Recon** Search GitHub repositories for secrets and useful data
 - **Modular**: Each step is a separate module, easy to extend or replace
 - **Independent Operation**: Run modules independently with custom input files
 - **Advanced Fuzzing**: Multiple fuzzing modes with fine-grained control